mvanetten/AddIt87/README.md

 # Customize
 You can create your own Addit'87 database by customizing the Menu, Submenu, and item content.
 You can also add more menu items.
 Content is limited to 10 lines max.
 - Open data.json, modify Menu and Label values under Items.
-Use a text editor with JSON support, check syntax, and validate after editing.
+Use a text editor with JSON and UTF-8 support , check syntax, and validate after editing.